Rangers: Charles Green steps down as chief executive

 Green took up the position last summer after leading a consortium that purchased the assets of the liquidated Rangers Football Club plc.

-He is now the subject of an independent investigation, commissioned by the club's board, following allegations of covert dealings with former Rangers owner Craig Whyte.
+commissioned by the club's board, following allegations of covert dealings with former Rangers owner Craig Whyte.

 Green says it's "appropriate" to leave.

 A club spokesman told the London Stock Exchange: "Recent weeks have seen media interest in the circumstances surrounding the period prior to the acquisition of the club by the consortium led by Mr Green.

 "Whilst Mr Green strenuously denies any wrongdoing, he has recognised that this negative publicity is a distraction and is detracting from the achievements and reputation of the club.